WED-2023/assignment3-2-211937354_322548603_209280098/routes/API_spooncular/README.md

 - **View recording:** if user is logged in and views a recipe → record in `recipe_views`
 - **Search logging:** if user is logged in and performs search → store query in `search_history`
 - **Favorites:** if user marks recipe as favorite → store ID in `user_favorites`
+- **Preparation progress:** if user enters a recipe → initialize rows in `recipe_preparation_progress` (tracked separately per user)

 📌 Spoonacular recipes are **never stored fully** in the DB – only metadata (ID, title, etc.) is referenced.
+📌 **Preparation steps for Spoonacular** are always fetched fresh per request – not persisted in local DB.

 ---